yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 Step 1: Train the segmentation subnetwork

 The training of Gen-LaneNet requires to first train the segmentation subnetwork.
-* Train the ERFNet from a pytorch implementation [repo](https://github.com/yuliangguo/Codes-for-Lane-Detection/tree/sim_data_adaption/ERFNet-CULane-PyTorch). modified to train the model on the 3D lane synthetic dataset
+* Train the ERFNet from a pytorch implementation [repo](https://github.com/yuliangguo/Codes-for-Lane-Detection/tree/sim_data_adaption/ERFNet-CULane-PyTorch) modified to train the model on the 3D lane synthetic dataset

 * Save the trained model as 'pretrained/erfnet_model_sim3d.tar'.
+A pre-trained model is already included here.

 Step 2: Train the geometry subnetwork